Rays vs. Yankees Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has five doubles, five home runs, 11 walks and 14 RBI (34 total hits).
+- Anthony Rizzo has recorded 35 hits with five doubles, five home runs and 11 walks.
+He has driven in 14 runs.

-- Rizzo brings a three-game streak with at least one hit into this contest.
-During his last five outings he is batting .250 with a walk and an RBI.
+- Rizzo enters this game looking to extend his four-game hit streak.
+In his last five games he is hitting .286 with a walk and an RBI.

 Rizzo Recent Games